Skip to content

 Before you fall in love with a specific model, confirm you have the right space and connections for it.
 Make sure you have good ventilation and a drain for the machine.
 Also, check if your power and water hookups match the machine's needs.
 Air-cooled units, for example, require several inches of clearance on all sides for proper airflow.
 You’ll also need a nearby floor drain for condensation and purged water.
 Finally, verify that you have the correct electrical outlet and a water line ready to go.
 Checking these practical details beforehand will make installation day a breeze.

-Keep Your Ice Machine Running Smoothly
+How to Keep Your Ice Machine in Top Shape

 Your ice machine is one of the hardest-working pieces of equipment in your bar.
 To keep it performing at its best and producing clean, safe ice, you need to give it some regular attention.
 Think of it as protecting your investment.
 A consistent cleaning schedule prevents slime and mold buildup, reduces the risk of costly breakdowns, and ensures your customers get crystal-clear ice in every drink.
 Neglecting your machine can lead to failed health inspections and expensive repairs that could have been easily avoided.
 By breaking down maintenance into daily, weekly, and semi-annual tasks, you can keep your machine in top shape without feeling overwhelmed.
 A little routine care goes a long way in extending the life of all your restaurant equipment and keeping your operations running without a hitch.

-Your Daily Cleaning Checklist
+Your Quick Daily Cleaning Checklist

 A few simple tasks each day can make a huge difference.
 Start by wiping down the exterior of the ice machine with a clean, damp cloth to remove any spills or smudges.
 Make sure the ice scoop is stored in a clean, designated holder—never in the ice bin itself, where it can introduce bacteria.
 At the end of the day, give the ice bin a quick visual check to look for any foreign objects or signs of grime.
 These small habits take just a couple of minutes but are your first line of defense in maintaining a sanitary machine.

-The Weekly Deep Clean
+Don't Skip the Weekly Deep Clean

 Once a week, set aside time for a more thorough cleaning.
 Turn off the machine and empty the bin of all ice.
 Using a manufacturer-approved cleaning and sanitizing solution, scrub the inside of the bin, including the walls, base, and door.
 While you’re at it, check the air filter.
 If it’s dirty, give it a good wash or replace it, as a clogged filter can restrict airflow and strain the machine.
 You should also inspect the condenser coils for dust and grease buildup, which is common in a busy kitchen environment.
 Just like with your refrigerators, clean coils help the machine run efficiently.